James “Jim” Valentine

 Embed:

-James "Jim" Valentine discusses how he got disoriented and was in a tank in the 1950's liberation of Seoul.
-He discusses the destruction.
-He shares an emotional experience he has with the South Korean children.
-He explains that due to an accident he lost his few items and that he didn't have/take pictures.
+James "Jim" Valentine recounts his experience of becoming disoriented while in a tank during the liberation of Seoul in the 1950s.
+He describes the extensive destruction he witnessed.
+He shares an emotional encounter he had with South Korean children.
+He explains that due to an accident, he lost his few personal belongings and did not take any pictures.

 Share YouTube: